Selaparang Airport: Airport taxi services

 Taxi Mataram (Airport Taksi) operated from the airport until 30 September 2011.
-They had an exclusive contract to provide taxi services to arriving passengers at Selaparang airport.

-Arriving passengers purchased taxi coupons at dedicated Airport taxi service counters at both the domestic and the international terminals.

-The islands other taxi operators were only able to drop off passengers inside the airport and cannot pick up passengers within the airport grounds.
+They had an exclusive contract to provide taxi services to arriving passengers at Selaparang Airport.
+Arriving passengers purchased taxi coupons at dedicated airport taxi service counters at both the domestic and the international terminals.
+The island's other taxi operators were only able to drop off passengers inside the airport and could not pick up passengers within the airport grounds.
 Prices were set by destination/zone with Lombok comprising 22 price zones.
 The last zone and pricing adjustment was issued by West Nusa Tenggara government decree in 2009.